C# ADO.NET ODBC tutorial

 .NET Data Providers fall into two categories: bridge providers and native providers.
 Bridge providers, such as those supplied for OLE DB and ODBC, allow you to use data libraries designed for earlier data access technologies.
 Native providers are normally provided by the actual database supplier and provide interfaces to specific databases.
 For example, SQL Server has a native provider available from Microsoft.

 This document concentrates on the use of the ODBC .NET Data Provider to provide access to data though the use of ODBC drivers, which are available for most database systems.
-The remainder of this document will use Easysoft ODBC-ISAM Driver as the sample ODBC driver, this provides connection via Easysoft ODBC-ODBC Bridge to data stored in ISAM files.
-The examples are equally appropriate when using the ODBC-ODBC Bridge, the Easysoft ODBC-Oracle Driver, the Easysoft ODBC-InterBase Driver, the Easysoft ODBC-RMS Driver or any other Windows ODBC driver.
+The remainder of this document will use Easysoft ODBC-ISAM Driver as the sample ODBC driver, this provides a connection through the Easysoft ODBC-ODBC Bridge to data stored in ISAM files.
+The examples are equally appropriate when using the ODBC-ODBC Bridge, the Easysoft Oracle ODBC driver, the Easysoft InterBase ODBC driver, the Easysoft RMS ODBC driver or any other Windows ODBC driver.

-The Easysoft software needed to recreate the following examples can be downloaded from the Easysoft web site.
+You can download the ODBC drivers from the Easysoft web site.
 All the Microsoft .NET tools are available from Microsoft.

-In this document we will use the sample data provided by installing the Easysoft ODBC-ISAM Driver on the target machine, and the Easysoft ODBC-ODBC Bridge Client on the local Windows machine.
+In this document, we will use the sample data provided by installing the Easysoft ISAM ODBC driver on the target machine, and the Easysoft ODBC-ODBC Bridge client on the local Windows machine.

-The following steps will create a application that show the basic operations used to interface ODBC and .NET.
+The following steps create an application that shows the basic operations used to interface ODBC and .NET.

 1. Create a new Visual Studio Project.
 For this example, we will use a C# Console Application.